pranavc28/blog/content/posts/generative-ui-tinker.md

 ## Implementation: Asynchronous GRPO Training with Tinker

 ### Algorithm: Asynchronous GRPO Training with Tinker

 My implementation follows the standard GRPO training loop with asynchronous sampling and gradient computation:

-The key innovation is asynchronous execution.
+The key infrastructure challenge was figuring out asynchronous execution.
 Instead of synchronously sampling one prompt at a time, we launch all sampling requests concurrently, process results as they complete, and overlap computation phases.

 Below is an image of the general asynchronous calls that were computed to allow Tinker to work efficiently.